zense/IIITB-StudentKit/docs/faq.md

 11. **How many months vacation do students generally get?**

-  We get a week's vacation as Mid-Semester break and long vacations of around 20 days in December and summer vacations of roughly 3 months- may 2nd week till the end of July.
+  We get a week's vacation as Mid-Semester break and long vacations of around 20 days in December and summer vacations of roughly 3 months- May 2nd week till the end of July.

   Although, Spandan (Annual intra sports fest) is held during the seven